cryptoticket/react-native-hot-patching/README.md

 ## Case 1
 If current app version (from package.json) is `1.0.0` and there is an active bundle(on the server side) with version `1.0.1`, `is_update_required` field set to `true` and `apply_from_version` is set to `1.0.0` then:
-- JS bundle with version `1.0.1` will be downloaded and saved on the device
+- bundle with version `1.0.1` will be downloaded and saved on the device
-- JS bundle with version `1.0.1` will be set as active
+- bundle with version `1.0.1` will be set as active
 - when user opens app the next time then version `1.0.1` will be opened

 ## Case 2
 If current app version (from package.json) is `1.0.0` and there is an active bundle(on the server side) with version `1.0.2`, `is_update_required` field set to `true` and `apply_from_version` is set to `1.0.1` then:
-- JS bundle is NOT downloaded because current app version `1.0.0` < minimum required version `1.0.1` from `apply_from_version` field
+- bundle is NOT downloaded because current app version `1.0.0` < minimum required version `1.0.1` from `apply_from_version` field

 ## Case 3
 If current app version is `1.0.1`(updated via hot patching, "real" version in package.json is `1.0.0`) and app is updated to version `1.0.1` via app store then: